-Furthermore, the bill outlines that a mentored youth hunting license can be issued to children under sixteen, provided they are accompanied by a qualified hunting mentor.
-The mentor must be unarmed and have completed a hunter safety or education course.
-The bill also emphasizes that children must be under the direct supervision of their mentor while hunting.
-Lastly, it specifies that a hunting license, excluding the mentored youth hunting license, cannot be issued to children under sixteen unless they present proof of completing a hunter safety course or hold a previous year's hunting license.
+Furthermore, the bill outlines the requirements for a mentored youth hunting license, which can be issued to children under sixteen, provided they are accompanied by a qualified hunting mentor.
+The mentor must have completed a hunter safety or education course and must supervise the child closely during hunting activities.
+The bill also stipulates that a hunting license, excluding the mentored youth hunting license, cannot be issued to children under sixteen without proof of successful completion of a hunter safety course or a previously issued hunting license.
+These amendments aim to ensure safety and proper education for young hunters while clarifying the licensing process.

 Statutes affected: